MrsDaehin/expoqa25-workshop/kubernetes101/simple-kubernetes/02_Kubernetes.md

 There are plenty of commands that you can use for all sorts of things, please consult the [kubectl cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

-## What have we learned

-You have seen how you can create, change and control objects in a kubernetes cluster using the command line and arguments from the command line.
-You can now deploy a containerised application into a kubernetes cluster, which creates a replicaset and executes a pod having a container inside.
-You can expose that application using a service and do a portforward in order to call the application.
-You have learned that a default namespace is used if nothing else is specified.

-We will now do the same in a declarative way, where the biggest difference is that you have you configurations declared in files and kubectl is in this workshop used to push this information to the cluster.

-So why is that important? - we will have a look at that in the next section in the declarative section.

 # The declarative way